MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 | 0                  | 2                  | 1                 | Germany   |
 | 0                  | 3                  | 2                 | Germany   |

 Finally, what about obtaining the number of steps *until* an event, rather than *since* an event?
-This can be done by reusing the code `steps_since` function, and inverting the series before counting:
+This can be done by rewriting the code `steps_since` function and inverting the series before counting:

 ```py
 def steps_until(series):